DazEdword/synology-toolset/README.md

 1- Download and install [Synocomunity](https://synocommunity.com/).
 2- Deluge's auth config has to include a user, password and permission level that will be used to connect remotely.
 3- Deluge server's host ip and port.
 Defaulted to `127.0.0.1` and `58846` respectively.
-4- Once those variables are set, copy them to their relevant fields in .env.private.
+4- Once those variables are set, copy them to their relevant fields in your `credentials` file.

 In order to set up Deluge, you can either: